oeitam/mgtd/README.md

  - \\/add a recurring Activity ability (like - an activity that is created in a specific project once a month automatically)
  - \\/we have state transitions date and text. print them together (ither in list @ID or specially)
  - check - list wakeup supposed to return what has wakeup in teh past and this week.
 On Sunday it did not give anything ... on Monday - it showed what needs wakeup this week.
 So there is a shift of a day in 'what is this week'.
 Check.
- - start @cid was not working after creating a task and the cid was that of the task. no specific issue returned
   - add a shortcut like #<some shortcut> @ID ==> that will turn into something like tag @ID tTODAY | some text ?
  - when doing edit to the name of a megaproject, need to go and replace this name for projects in their records
  - and also - support move command for projects from one megaproject to another
  - add to 'online' also a check that all tasks and activities under a project is in the correct state (can do that per task and per activity)\
 project that is dormant all tasks and activities cannot be open or onhold, etc. ~~also check no duplicate IDs ~~
+ - - check that all items that neeed a parent have a parent
+ - - check what have 'clean' for description or for parent
  - error - i cerated two projects named okr and it failed (took them!)
+ - check - task @[task_id] tag tEmail | bla bla bla failed, but still created a bad task
  - search to TODO and fix
  - document all commands
  - END